Here are the steps for AMAZING travel experiences:

 - Option #1: Use Amex MR (transferable pts) and move 105k to Delta.
 Not the best idea especially when you consider option #2….

 - Option #2: Use Amex MR (transferable pts) and move 50k to Virgin Atlantic.
-Good Idea!
+Excellent Idea (especially when they have a transfer bonus)!

 - Option #3: Use Chase UR (transferable pts) and move 50k to Virgin Atlantic.
 Equally a good idea!